Shopping Local Meat Farms Is Better For You, The Environment & Your Local Economy.

 The local food movement is popular, and local meat farms like ours embrace the enthusiasm people show over knowing where their food comes from.
 Many consumers are educating themselves on the benefits of locally grown meats from pasture-raised chicken to local beef, lamb, and heritage pork.
 Some benefits include:

-Environmentally Friendly: Shipping animals and meat across the country isn’t just expensive; it’s terrible for the environment.
+- Environmentally Friendly: Shipping animals and meat across the country isn’t just expensive; it adds to the pollution of our environment.
 Shopping your local meat farm reduces your environmental impact and carbon footprint due to transportation, including energy-inefficient refrigerated trucks.

 Local Meat Farms Integrate Traditional Methods With Modern Science.

 At Sunrise Farms, we balance our methods between old fashioned practices and modern agriculture.
 We believe in raising our animals ethically with lots of fresh air, high-quality Non-GMO feed and well-maintained pastures.
 Unlike the feedlot method, our practices provide for our animals’ well-being and cater to their natural diets and habitat.
 Here’s one of the key differences between our method and the feedlot principle in regards to beef:

 - The Feedlot Principle: Raising cattle in a feedlot restricts movement and emphasizes feed as opposed to pasture.
 This principle allows a cow to put on weight quickly without losing it due to activity.
 Ultimately, the cow goes to slaughter on a shorter time-table.